jadonamite/xArray/README.md

 # 📝 **Summary in Plain Words**

-You’ve set up your coding environment, loaded a real NOAA dataset, and successfully plotted a **year-long Tmin series for Asaba**.
+I’ve set up your coding environment, loaded a real NOAA dataset, and successfully plotted a **year-long Tmin series for Asaba**.
 Along the way, you tackled tricky issues with **time decoding**, **grid selection**, and **plot formatting** — and you solved them like a scientist would.

-Right now, you’re standing at the door of **Week 2, Day 2**: learning how to **compress daily data into monthly climate summaries**, which is exactly how real climatologists detect **seasonal cycles** and compare across years.
+Right now, I'm learning how to **compress daily data into monthly climate summaries**, which is exactly how real climatologists detect **seasonal cycles** and compare across years.

----

-👉 Question for you, Jadon:
-Would you like me to now **start unfolding the meteorological theory of monthly averages** (why we compute them, what they show), before we touch any code?